kars001/stage-thuisbezorgd-app/README.md

    ```

 2. **Setup Docker**:
-   Change the container_name for the laravel container
+   Change the `container_name` for the laravel container.

 3. **Run**
     ```bash